run-nan/open-docs/docs/reference/packages/fetch/fetch.md

   // to methods of that instance.
   baseURL: 'https://some-domain.com/api',

+  // Team `uuid`, required for organization-level plugins.
+  // Plugin Node Adapter only
+  teamUUID: 'yqwqqqwq',

+  // Whether to use the plugin superuser
+  // Plugin Node Adapter only
+  root: true, // default

   // `autoErrorToast` indicates whether or not popup a window to show error info which request plugin's interface
   // When using it, the plug-in backend needs to be used in conjunction with the corresponding `node-error` sdk
   // `node-error` can refer from https://developer.ones.com/docs/reference/packages/node-error/
   // It can deal with the plugin's interface's error automatically
+  // Browser `OPFetch` only
   autoErrorToast: true, //default

   // `transformRequest` allows changes to the request data before it is sent to the server